Pr1m3dCTF/blog/docs/CTF/writeups/2025/Cyber-Apocalypse-2025/crypto/twin-oracle.md

 1. if next_state() is even or (state % 2) is `0`: we know that N-1 is even so it will return `0`
 2. if next_state() is odd or (state % 2) is `1`: we know that N-1 is greater than $n/2$ so it will return `1`

-Is is clear that this special input will return 0 if state is even and 1 if state id odd.
+It is clear that this special input will return 0 if the state is even and 1 if the state ID is odd.

-So we can get enough sequences of ${0,1}$ from server by this special input and determine what was initial state.
-To do so we will generate all possible states of every prime number between $2^14$ and $2^15$ (all 15 bit prime numbers) and check the recieved pattern from the oracle to match which number includes the same exact pattern and will determine the initial state which acts as the seed of our random number generator and wil finally break the weak implemented random number generator.
+So we can get enough sequences of ${0,1}$ from the server by this special input and determine the initial state.
+To do so, we will generate all possible states of every prime number between $2^14$ and $2^15$ (all 15-bit prime numbers) and check the received pattern from the oracle to match which number includes the same pattern.
+We will determine the initial state, which acts as the seed of our random number generator, and will finally break the weakly implemented PRNG

-Here is the implemented code to recover the server's initial state
+Here is the implemented code to recover the server's initial state:

 ```py
 def gen_patterns(M):